cuttle-cards/cuttle/docs/setup-development.md

 #### Shutting down

-You can shut down the servers by hitting `ctrl + c` several times from the terminal windows they are running in.
-Shut down both servers to completely deletes all game & account data.
+You can shut down the client and server by hitting `ctrl + c` several times from the terminal windows they are running in.
+Shut down both the client and server to completely delete all game & account data.

 #### Build for production